Simple pair-potentials and pseudo-potentials for warm-dense matter and general applications: Details of the NPA model

 The mean number of electrons per ion, viz., $\bar{Z}$, is often replaced by $Z$ in this paper when no confusion arises.
 It is an experimentally measurable quantity.
 It is routinely measured using Langmuir probes~\cite{Smy76} in atmospheric and gas discharge plasmas, or from optical and other measurements of appropriate properties, e.g., the conductivity and the XRTS profile~\cite{GlenzerRedmer2009} for general WDM systems.
 The argument that `there is no quantum mechanical operator' corresponding to $\bar{Z}$, and hence it is not an observable, is incorrect.
 The system studied is not a pure quantum system but a system attached to a classical heat bath.
 Here $T,\mu, \bar{Z}$ are Lagrange multipliers associated with the conservation of energy, particle number, and charge conservation respectively.
-They do not correspond to simple quantum operators whose mean values are $T,\mu$ or $\bar{Z}$, although complicated constructions can be given.
+They do not correspond to simple quantum operators whose mean values are $T,\mu$ or $\bar{Z}$, although complicated operator constructions can be given.

-\subsection{computational simplifications}
+\subsection{Computational simplifications}

-The Kohn-Sham equation has to be solved for a single electron moving in the field of the central ion; its ion distribution $\rho(r)=\bar{\rho}g(r)$ is modified at each iteration with a corresponding modification of the trial $\bar{Z}$ until the target material density is found.
-However, it was noticed very early~\cite{Pe-Be, eos95} that the Kohn-Sham solution was quite insensitive to the details of the $g(r)$.
+The Kohn-Sham equation has to be solved for a single electron moving in the field of the central ion surrounded by $n(r),\rho(r)$.
+The ion distribution $\rho(r)=\bar{\rho}g(r)$ associated with it is also modified at each iteration with a corresponding modification of the trial $\bar{Z}$ until the target density $\rho$ is obtained.
+However, it was noticed very early~\cite{Pe-Be, eos95} that the Kohn-Sham solution was quite insensitive to the details of the $g(r)$ in most cases; an example of an exception being low-density liquid carbon at low $T$.
 Hence a simplification was possible~\cite{DWP1,Pe-Be,eos95}.
 The simplification was to replace the trial $g(r)$ at the trial $\bar{Z}$ by a cavity-like distribution: